 Can You Use AI-generated images/illustrations?

-Whether AI-generated images can be used (presumably for commercial purposes) without copyright infringement concerns depends on a few factors, including how the image was created, the tool used, and the terms of service of that tool.
+Whether AI-generated images can be used (presumably for commercial purposes) without copyright infringement concerns seems to depend on a few factors, including how the image was created, the tool used, and the terms of service of that tool.
 AI-generated images are typically created by models trained on vast datasets of existing images, often including copyrighted works, raising questions about fair use.
 Some argue this process involves “copying” or “derivative work,” while others see it as a transformative process that produces original output.
 OpenAI’s DALL-E states that illustrations it generates created using its OpenAI’s DALL·E model produces entirely new images based on text prompts.
-These images are not copied from existing works.
-They are created based on learned patterns from a broad range of publicly available and licensed sources, but are not direct reproductions of copyrighted material.
-AI-generated images and illustrations may be used on a blog without copyright issues if the tool you use grants rights to use the output and the content doesn’t mimic a specific copyrighted work.
-Always review the tool’s terms of service (or ask it), especially for commercial blogs and use of AI generated content for commercial purposes in general.
+So, apparently, these images are not copied from existing works.
+Assuming this is accurate, then they are created based on learned patterns from a broad range of publicly available and licensed sources, but would not be direct reproductions of copyrighted material.
+AI-generated images and illustrations may be used on a blog without copyright issues if the tool you use grants rights to use the output and the content doesn’t mimic or include elements of a specific copyrighted work.
+Always review the tool’s terms of service (or ask it?), especially for commercial blogs and use for commercial purposes in general.

 - Tool Terms of Service: Many AI image generation tools (like Midjourney, DALL-E, or Stable Diffusion) specify who owns the output.
 Some grant you full commercial rights to use the images however you like, while others retain rights or impose restrictions (e.g., no commercial use without a paid license).
-Check the specific tool’s terms.
+The specific tool’s terms of use/service should always be reviewed.
 DALL-E tool and Gemini Advanced 2.0 Flash among others allow attribute and royalty free commercial use of images and illustrations created based on your inputs.

-- Originality: If the AI produces an image that closely resembles an existing copyrighted work (e.g., a famous painting or photo), there’s a risk someone could claim infringement.
-Courts have started tackling this—cases like Getty Images v.
-Stability AI (ongoing as of early 2025) are testing whether AI outputs can infringe on training data.
-Purely abstract or unique images are safer bets.
+- Originality: If the AI produces an image that closely resembles an existing copyrighted work (e.g., a famous painting or photo), there appears to be a legitimate risk someone could claim infringement.
+Courts have started tackling this.
+Cases like Getty Images v.
+Stability AI (ongoing as of early 2025) have dealt with whether AI outputs can infringe on training data.
+Purely abstract or unique images would seem to be safer bets.

 - Licensing: To be extra safe, use platforms that explicitly offer royalty-free or Creative Commons-licensed AI-generated images.
 Sites like Unsplash or Pixabay have started including AI-generated content under clear usage terms.